CDiaz-MS/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ## Play mode tests

 Play mode tests will be executed in Unity's play mode and should be added into MixedRealityToolkit.Tests > PlaymodeTests.
-To create a new test the following template can be used:
+To create a new test inherit the following class BasePlayModeTests:

 ``` csharp
 // Copyright (c) Microsoft Corporation.
 All rights reserved.